Bringing Your Ship Safely into Harbor: Dynamic’s Navigator Role and the Metaphor of the Harbor Pilot

 Now let’s take another ship, just like the first, only let’s not put a crew on it, or a captain at the helm.
 Let’s give it no aiming point, no destination.
 Just start the engines and let it go.
 If it gets out of the harbour at all, it will either sink or wind up on some deserted beach—a derelict.
 It can’t go any place because it has no destination, no guidance, and no goal.” ~ from Earl Nightingale’s famous speech, “The Strangest Secret.”

 At Dynamic Fenestration, we want to help you reach your goal.

 According to our stated purpose, “We help architects overcome the complex challenges of tailor-made windows and doors.”

-We do not see ourselves merely as a window and door fabricator, but as a fenestration service provider.
-Based on decades of valuable experience and expert knowledge, we guide our clients through a collaborative approach to handcrafted fenestration.
+We do not see ourselves merely as a window and door fabricator, but as a custom fenestration service provider.
+Based on decades of valuable experience and expert knowledge, we guide our clients through a collaborative design assist process to handcrafted fenestration.

 In that way, we have a unique role and identity in the architectural industry, one that is epitomized in the title that we’ve given to the members of our sales team—navigators.
 We call them that because they do far more than sell products to customers, our navigators are focused on helping you reach your goal through a comprehensive six-stage process of partnership.

 Still, we get asked the question, “Yes, but what do your navigators do?”

 We hope the following metaphor helps to answer that question.

 When a ship approaches a harbor, the ship’s captain will invite a professional harbor pilot aboard to take over the conduct of the ship and safely guide the vessel into port.